 People Who Swear Might Make Better Friends, Study Says

 When I saw a headline proclaiming that people who swear make better friends, I was ready to call bull-poo.
 Of course, being a woman who swears, I used the less family-friendly version of ‘poo’ in my mind.
 How can that be?
 After all, society tells us that only uncouth, unintelligent, and inappropriate people resort to using “foul language.”
 Then I thought, well, let me give it a chance.
 After all, science was, in my opinion, spot-on when it said sarcastic people are more intelligent or women who wear black are more confident.

 For generations, we’ve been told to watch our mouths.
 Interestingly, the fact that people who swear don’t watch their mouths may just be what makes them better friends.
 A Cambridge University study found that people who swear are more open and honest.
 Perhaps more importantly, we subconsciously (or even sometimes consciously) view our swearing friends as such.

-Dr. David Stillwell, co-author on the study’s research paper, explains, ” Swearing is often inappropriate but it can also be evidence that someone is telling you their honest opinion.
+Dr. David Stillwell, the co-author of the study’s research paper, explains, ” Swearing is often inappropriate but it can also be evidence that someone is telling you their honest opinion.
 Just as they aren’t filtering their language to be more palatable, they’re also not filtering their views. ”

 Swearing really is an act of honesty if you think about it.
 By not censoring yourself, you’re showing that you are willing to be truthful to yourself and others, even if society frowns upon what you’re saying.
 Now, that doesn’t mean that people who don’t swear are liars or bad friends.
 Far from it.
 We all censor ourselves depending on our audience.
 If you do have a friend that swears around you, consider it a sign of trust.
 She’s comfortable enough to be herself and turn off her filter.